nangtani/blender-import-lwo/README.md

 # Blender - pytest - TravisCI integration

 The code to shows how the `pytest` can be used inside blender to test an addon.
-Once a checkin has been performed TravisCI runs the tests on the current nightly builds for blender 2.79 and 2.8.
+Once a checkin has been performed TravisCI run the tests on the current nightly builds for blender 2.79 and 2.80.

 ## Motivation